dvsander/mdb-search/README.md

 You can access the web app at `http://localhost:5000`.

-## Time to experiment

 You can now:

 - use the full text search from the input field to find 'any' random set of movies with relevance search
 - use the OpenAI text embeddings dearch to find movies similar to the text sentiment you enter, sounds exotic!
 - click the button on one of the movies and see 'similar movie posters', see what happens :)

-Trust the ML and the model.
+Trust the ML and the embedding model.
 Can you guess why these pictures are similar?